 Common Pain Points

 There is a good chance that your products help your prospect to resolve, minimize, or avoid some challenges or problems.
-Sharing these problems can be a great way to also build interest and communicate how you help.
+Sharing these problems can also be a great way to build interest and communicate how you can help.

 Probing Sales Questions